henrytao-me/henrytao/_posts/2015-03-20-10-things-I-love-in-Singapore.markdown

 ### 9. Big Big Big

-My impression about Singapore is everything is big, really big, from skyscraper to big Tree, big shell, big scrap and more...
+My impression about Singapore is everything is big, really big, from skyscraper to big tree, big shell, big scrap and more...
 It's really amazing.

 ### 10. Finally, let's shoot the fly